ydahal1/ydahal1/jokes.md

-I'll tell you what often gets over looked... garden fences.
+What is a vampire's favorite fruit?
+A blood orange.

 [
-Sat Jul 19 00:29:45 UTC 2025
+Sun Jul 20 00:34:26 UTC 2025
  ]